 Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

-Is This Prompt for You?
+Is this Prompt for You?
 Look at the Keywords:

 Do these Keywords Apply to You?

 - Your application would be “incomplete without it.”
-You need to tell this story in order for people to understand you.
+You need to tell this story in order for people to fully understand you.
 You also haven’t told it anywhere else in your application.

-Why Choose this Prompt?
+Choose this Prompt IF:

 3. Your topic doesn’t fit any of the other prompts.

-Example of a Successful Essay Topic:
+Examples of Successful Essay Topics: